RSS

 Or (I can see your eyes rolling now!)
 They say honesty, integrity, we care, etc. Well, they better care, be honest, and have all that and more; it’s your home and your money!

 Does three bdrm, two baths, a beautiful home, and lovely floors wow you?
 A clean, good neighbourhood and close to schools put you to sleep?
+Like this buyer, even one of his dogs!

 Your home has a story; it is your past, and your home’s marketing must reflect your home’s feel and energy.
 Not necessarily the number of rooms.